clemsos/writings/_quora/2015-08-28-Which-is-the-best-front-end-JavaScript-framework-library-for-building-an-interactive-web-analytics-dashboard.md

 language: en
 title: |
     Which is the best front-end JavaScript
-    framework/library for building an interactive web analytics dashboard? - Quora
+    framework/library for building an interactive web analytics dashboard?
 ---

 **Well, I will suggest to use a combination of frameworks (React/Flux,